-As of the original submission of this plan, Adult Day Services had not yet been assessed as there were no DD settings that only offered Adult Day Services.
-Many DD day services settings offered a combination of Habilitative Workshop, Habilitative Community Inclusion and Adult Day.
+As of the submission of this plan, Adult Day Services have not yet been assessed as there are no DD settings that only offer Adult Day Services.
+Many DD day services settings offer a combination of Habilitative Workshop, Habilitative Community Inclusion and Adult Day.
 Those settings have been assessed.
-Adult Day Services was a new service, effective May 1, 2017.
-Those services are being delivered in existing settings already included in the assessment and validation process for compliance with the HCB settings criteria.
+Adult Day Services are a new service, effective May 1, 2017.